-Remember, mtDNA is directly maternally inherited, meaning that you have the same mtDNA as your mother and all of your siblings.
+Your mtDNA is directly maternally inherited, meaning that you have the same mtDNA as your mother and all of your siblings.
 It is the same mtDNA as your maternal grandmother, and her mother, and so on, for ten generations or more.

-You have an ailing great aunt, or you yourself are one of the last remaining carriers of your mother’s mtDNA.
+Let’s say you have an ailing great aunt, or you yourself are one of the last remaining carriers of your mother’s mtDNA.

 Having your mtDNA tested first and foremost creates a record of your direct maternal line.
 Just as you would obtain a birth certificate or marriage license for your ancestor to see what other important genealogical information it might contain, having a record of your mtDNA is an important part of documenting your maternal line.

-You have a female ancestor whose ethnicity is unknown.
+Let’s say you have a female ancestor whose ethnicity is unknown.
 Perhaps you think she is Native American or African American.

 Along with your mtDNA profile, which helps you make connections with others, taking an mtDNA test gives you a haplogroup, or a deep ancestral group.
 There are different haplogroups for different world regions and populations.
 Sometimes knowing your haplogroup can help either confirm or dispel a family rumor about the heritage of a particular ancestor.
 Though for most it will just verify what you already know, like confirming that your maternal line is from western Europe.

+Let’s say it feels like, in 1873, aliens deposited your female ancestor in Virginia!
 If you have tried every other avenue to discover your ancestor’s origins, and currently your best theory of her origins revolves around extraterrestrial beings, you can try mtDNA testing.

 The results of the testing will provide you with a list of individuals who may share direct maternal line ancestry with you, and therefore might be related to this mystery ancestor.
-However, that shared ancestor could be as recent as 1873, or as distant as dates that require the post nominal “B.C.”
+However, that shared ancestor could be as recent as 1873, or as distant as dates that require the postnominal “B.C.”
 So, it is more or less a shot in the dark.
 But hey, if you don’t shoot, you will definitely miss!